 Clearly, Nitrogen Use Efficiency is a complex process involving uptake, metabolism and redistribution, but through adopting a complete crop nutrition strategy and considering the ‘4R’s’ in nitrogen management improvements can be made resulting in better productivity.

 - Produce more crop with less.
-Efficient use of nitrogen is essential to achieving maximum crop growth and a greater return on each kg of fertilizer you invest in.
+Efficient use of nitrogen is essential to achieving maximum crop growth and a greater return on each kg of fertiliser you invest in.

 - Preferred by plants.
 Nitrogen is a vital nutrient, and nitrates are the preferred nitrogen form for most crops.

 - Better safeguard against the weather.
-Nitrates have efficient uptake even in conditions that are cool and wet or hot and dry, driving higher yields than alternative fertilizer types.
+Nitrates have efficient uptake even in conditions that are cool and wet or hot and dry, driving higher yields than alternative fertiliser types.

 - Grow healthier roots.
 Early applied nitrates promote the growth of well-developed roots, which are important for capturing nutrients and is a precursor to higher nitrogen use efficiency.